Cropped

 Once you experience the auroras for the first time, you’re addicted.
 It’s hard not to chase the lights.
 If you’re interested in seeing the northern lights in Michigan, your best bet is to plan your trip between now and the peak in 2025 when the sun is switching magnetic poles.

 We’ll be in what scientists refer to as the Solar Max, and more plasma will be heading toward Earth than in other years.
-This means brighter and more vibrant northern lights shows.
+This means brighter and more vibrant northern light shows.

 Related: Will the Northern Lights Be Visible in Michigan Tonight?